Vertical Addition

 Solution:

-To begin with we will write the problem vertically according to how we have ben taught.
+To begin, we will write the problem vertically according to what we've learned.

 A vertical addition problem displaying two numbers: 5290 on top and 4993 below it, with a plus sign (+) to the left.
 A horizontal line separates the numbers, indicating where the total result will appear.
 The Tutorela logo is located at the bottom of the image.